ActorExpose/blockchain-botnet-poc/readme.md

 # Attacking With Bitcoin
 ## PREFACE
-This repository is PoC toolkit for creating and interacting with Bitcoin based floating command and control infrastructure.This infrastucture is designed to create robust censorship resistant malware.
-Work contained here has been completed in line with Deakin's Summer Casual Research roles and is currently awaiting peer review.
+This repository is PoC toolkit for creating and interacting with Bitcoin based floating command and control infrastructure.This infrastucture is designed to create robust censorship resistant botnet.
+A paper presenting this project is accepted for publication at the 13th International Conference on Computational Intelligence in Security for Information Systems (Core: B-ranked) and available to read from [the following link](https://arxiv.org/abs/2004.01855).
+This project was funded by The School of Information Technology at Deakin University with PI as Dr. Arash Shaghaghi and Casual Research Assistant working on the project Dimitri Kamenski.

 # Contents